kztakemoto/mmllm/README.md

 MIT licensed.
 Happy if you cite our papers when utilizing the codes:

-Takemoto K (2024) **The Moral Machine Experiment on Large Language Models.** R. Soc.
++ Takemoto K (2024) **The Moral Machine Experiment on Large Language Models.** R. Soc.
 Open Sci.
 11, 231393.
++ Ahmad MSZ and Takemoto K. **Large-Scale Moral Machine Experiment on Large Language Models.** arXiv:2411.06790.

 ## Requirements
 * Python 3.11 and PyTorch (v2.3.1; for the open-source LLMs such as Llama)